NLeSC/guide/best_practices/documentation.md

 ## Code of conduct

 A code of conduct is a set of rules outlining the social norms, religious rules and responsibilities of, and or proper practices for an individual.
-Such a document is advantagous for collaberation, for several reasons:
+Such a document is advantagous for collaboration, for several reasons:

 * It shows your intent to work together in a positive way with everyone.
 * It reminds everyone to communicate in a welcoming and inclusive way.